Ziad236/Diabetes---Readmission-Prediction/README.md

 In this repository, you will find:

-- **Data**: The dataset used for training and testing the predictive model.
+- **Data**: The dataset provided in this competition is obtained from Diabetes 130-US hospitals for years 1999-2008 Data Set.
 - **Notebooks**: Jupyter notebooks containing the code for data preprocessing, model development, and evaluation.
 - **Models**: Saved machine learning models and their associated files.
 - **Documentation**: Additional documentation and resources related to the project.